hippocampi/netfilter-spooftcp/README.md

 Known issue
 ===========
 Incompatible with SNAT because the spoofed packets bypass nf_conntrack.
+Use `--masq` parameter as a workaround, but it won't work in case of port changes